danielbodnar/rancher-spotinst-agent/readme.md

 The [instructions](http://blog.spotinst.com/2015/11/26/rancher-spotinst-how-integration-works/) spotinst provides is for a shell-based user-data file.
 I was unable to add a CATTLE_HOST_LABELS environment variable for "spotinst.instanceId", using cloud-config / docker-compose yaml syntax on RancherOS.

-This image extends the rancher/agent image and
+This image extends the rancher/agent image and changes the docker ENTRYPOINT to a script that export's the CATTLE_HOST_LABELS environment variable and then executes the previous entrypoint (/run.sh).

 ### Usage